Here are four simple ways we make our Huemans feel like they belong:

 For example, according to Gallup, women who have a best friend at work are more than twice (63 percent) as likely to be engaged in their work, and more likely to have a positive experience during the day than those who say they do not have a best friend at work.

 Another way we show our employees how much we value them as people is during our holiday parties.
-You may think that sounds a bit much!
-But the way we see it, what better way to show our employees we care about them than telling them we want to spend time with them outside of the workplace?
+What better way to show our employees we care about them than telling them we want to spend time with them outside of the workplace?
 Our CEO absolutely loves hosting the holiday party at his home.

 Another simple way we show value to our Huemans and their personal lives is through community service.
 We support the causes that they hold close to their hearts.
 As an organization, we offer our employees opportunities to go and serve the community, represent our brand and participate in fundraisers.
 We don't require it, we don't force it—we just engage in what is important to them.

 At our weekly company meeting, we highlight one commendation as the "Core Value of the Week," publicly recognizing one person from the company.
 Recognition extends to a quarterly reward for the three most decorated employees, who receive a prize both monetarily and publicly.
-At the end of the year, we have an annual Core Value Award for four categories of employees, in which they are rewarded at our holiday party with a crystal trophy.
+At the end of the year, winners are chosen for an annual Core Value Award for four categories of employees, in which they are rewarded at our holiday party with a crystal trophy.

 Last year, a remote employee was one of the winners and our CEO, Dwight Cooper, being the only one who knew the winners prior, called her and flew her in so that she could be present to receive the reward.